Angelowo7/Prompt-vault/README.md

 Generated prompts follow a built-in prompt-engineering standard: clear and unambiguous wording, a fitting role, concrete success criteria, `{{variables}}` for personal/changeable details, instructions to **search** for publicly knowable facts (rather than over-using variables), XML structure for complex tasks, and examples where useful.

-> **About "thinking mode":** prompt length does **not** turn on an AI's thinking/reasoning mode.
+> **About "thinking mode":** prompt length does **not** directly turn on an AI's thinking/reasoning mode.
 That's controlled by the app's own thinking toggle / reasoning-model selection.
 The Deep-thinking option makes the generated prompt *encourage* step-by-step reasoning, which works best alongside the AI app's own thinking setting.

 ---